Johnson and von der Leyen to decide fate of Brexit deal | Malay Mail

-BRUSSELS, Dec 13 — Britain’s Prime Minister Boris Johnson and EU chief Ursula von der Leyen will hold another crisis call today to decide whether or not to abandon post-Brexit trade talks.
+BRUSSELS, Dec 13 — Britain’s Prime Minister Boris Johnson and EU chief Ursula von der Leyen will hold one more crisis call today to decide whether or not to abandon post-Brexit trade talks.

+British negotiator David Frost met his EU counterpart Michel Barnier ahead of the leaders’ call for last-ditch talks in the European Commission’s Berlaymont headquarters in Brussels.

 Today is just the latest in a string of supposedly hard deadlines for the negotiations but, with Britain due to leave the EU single market in 19 days, tensions are rising.